Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

 1. Run the script `./deploy/2-flux-install.sh` to create a [Flux](https://fluxcd.io/flux/) configuration with edge observability components and OpenTelemetry collector.
 1. Run the script `./deploy/3-azure-iot-operations.sh`.

-   This script installs Azure IoT Operations and adds a developer-only mode, non-TLS enabled MQ Broker listener so you can debug messages without setting up TLS from the local machine to the local cluster.
-This setting is for the developer inner loop and should never be done in production.
+   This script installs Azure IoT Operations, a sample Asset and a simulated OPC PLC server.

-1. Validate the installation finished correctly by running `mqttui` in the terminal.
-You should see messages being published in the topic `azure-iot-operations`.
+1. (Optional) To validate messages are flowing through from the OPC UA Server into MQ Broker, you can active a developer-only non-TLS [MQTT broker listener for LoadBalancer](https://learn.microsoft.com/azure/iot-operations/manage-mqtt-broker/howto-test-connection?tabs=portal#only-turn-off-tls-and-authentication-for-testing), on port 1883, and then use the CLI tool `mqttui` installed in this dev container.

 ### View observability data